 Degree Requirements

-The requirements set forth in the pages that follow are the minimum Graduate School degree requirements and apply to all degree candidates.
-Students should consult the listings of individual departments and programs for additional specific departmental requirements.
+The requirements set forth in the pages that follow are the minimum graduate school degree requirements that apply to all degree candidates.
+Students should consult the listings of individual departments and programs for additional program-specific requirements.

 Requirements for the Degree of Doctor of Philosophy